Published By Janet Gershen-Siegel at December 30th, 2017

 A business entity will matter when it concerns taxes and liability in case of litigation.
 A sole proprietorship means the entrepreneur is it when it comes to liability and tax obligations.
 No one else is responsible.

 Begin at the D&B web site and get a free D-U-N-S number.
 A D-U-N-S number is how D&B gets a small business into their system, to produce a PAYDEX score.
 If there is no D-U-N-S number, then there is no record and no PAYDEX score.

 Once in D&B’s system, search Equifax and Experian’s web sites for the business.
 You can do this at www.creditsuite.com/reports.
 If there is a record with them, check it for correctness and completeness.
 If there are no records with them, go to the next step in the process.

 By doing so, Experian and Equifax will have something to report on.

 First you must build trade lines that report.
-This is also referred to as the vendor credit tier.
+This is also referred to as vendor credit.
 Then you’ll have an established credit profile, and you’ll get a business credit score.

-These types of accounts tend to be for the things bought all the time, like coffee, shipping boxes, outdoor work wear, ink and toner, and office furniture.
+These types of accounts tend to be for the things bought all the time, like outdoor work wear, ink and toner, and office furniture.

 But first off, what is trade credit?
 These trade lines are credit issuers who will give you starter credit when you have none now.
 Terms are commonly Net 30, instead of revolving.